 The Coastal Ocean Science Academy (COSA) is a marine science summer day program that aims to introduce and connect young people to local marine and coastal habitats and the factors that shape them.
 The program is based at MSC’s campus on the rocky shore of Nahant, but includes off-site field trips to field locations both on and off the water.
+Please see and share this program flyer with any potentially interested students.

 Many students from underserved communities across our region wish to participate in COSA but are unable due to their financial circumstances.
 Thanks to the generous support of individual donors, we are able to offer some scholarships.
 Please consider making a gift to the COSA Scholarship Fund today by contacting Patty Flint at firstname.lastname@example.org or 617.373.7356.